nlptmu/clinicalNLP-emergency-outcome-prediction/README.md

 &nbsp;

 &nbsp;
 &emsp; Next, we employed [Gensim](https://radimrehurek.com/gensim/models/word2vec.html) to train word embeddings for text representation.
 The clinical narratives are jointly represented by the keyword embeddings.
-More specifically, the clinical narrative text Tk is represented as a weighted average of the keyword vectors, and the weight λi for a keyword Ki is determined by its LLR value.
+More specifically, the clinical narrative text *T_k* is represented as a weighted average of the keyword vectors, and the weight *λ_i* for a keyword *K_i* is determined by its LLR value.
 In the case of a clinical narrative without any keyword, we calculated the mean of all word vectors in this clinical narrative and computed cosine similarity over all the keyword vectors to find the closest k to represent this clinical narrative.

 &nbsp;